-- Dr Ilona McNeill (Project Leader) The University of Melbourne - A/Prof Jennifer Boldero (Project Leader) The University of Melbourne - Ms Adriana Vargas-Saenz (Research Assistant) The University of Melbourne.
+- Dr Ilona McNeill (Project Leader) The University of Melbourne - A/Prof Jennifer Boldero (Project Leader) The University of Melbourne (deceased 23rd September, 2017). - Ms Adriana Vargas-Saenz (Research Assistant) The University of Melbourne.
 Adriana joined our team as a part-time casual staff member in April 2017